rkhidesh/100-Days-Of-Code/Log.md

 ## Day 22

 ### Today's progress:
 Made a new game called pong in Python.
-I used again the turtle module which is very interesting actually.
-It's getting harder and harder but I'm still persisting so that's good.
+I used again the turtle module which is very interesting, actually.
+It's getting harder and harder, but I'm still persisting so that's good.

 ### Thoughts:
 Practice, practice, practice.